things to see in chinatown kuala lumpur

 da-bao-pork-bao

 In Jalan Tun H.S.
-Lee, I dropped by in Warong Old China for a drink.
-I absolutely loved its ‘old China’ interior.
+Lee, drop by at Warong Old China for a meal or just a drink.
+I absolutely love its ‘old China’ interior.

 chinatown bars